 Council of Europe estimates: approximately 12,731 Roma live in Poland (0.1% of the population).

 National Roma Integration Strategy

 In August 2003, Poland adopted a "Programme for the Roma community" that has been used since then.
 Poland is currently preparing a new long-term strategy for 2014 onwards, which will reflect the priorities in the four key areas of education, employment, healthcare and housing, and will include the lessons learned from the current programme.

 National contact point

 Each Member State was invited to appoint a National Contact Point for the National Roma Integration Strategy, with the authority to co-ordinate its development and implementation.
-In the case of Poland, it is the Ministry of Administration and Digitisation, Department of Religious Beliefs and National Ethnic Minorities.
+In the case of Poland, it is the Ministry of Administration and Digitisation, Department of National and Ethnic Minorities and Religious Institutions.

 Assessment of Poland’s strategy implementation